nerdammer/spark-hbase-connector/README.md

 ```

 The converters above are low level and use directly the HBase API.
 Since this connector provides you with many predefined converters for
-simple and complex types you can use the new *FieldReaderProxy* and *FieldWriterProxy* API.
+simple and complex types, probably you would like to reuse them.
+The new *FieldReaderProxy* and *FieldWriterProxy* API has been created for this purpose.

-Create a new *FieldWriterProxy* by declaring the custom type and the type it reduces to.
+You can create a new *FieldWriterProxy* by declaring a conversion from your custom type to a predefined type.
-In this case, it is a tuple composed of three basic fields:
+In this case, the predefined type it is a tuple composed of three basic fields:

 ```scala
 implicit def myDataWriter: FieldWriter[MySimpleData] = new FieldWriterProxy[MySimpleData, (Int, Int, String)] {